 The answer is: Yes!
 They can.

 When you install a grid-tied solar system, the power grid acts as an immense source of energy storage.

-On the other hand, there is also a possibility of storing solar energy in batteries.
+The other option you have that is a stand alone system with a solar battery storage.
 In this scenario, a solar battery bank simply acts as a replacement of the grid.

-So, if you add a battery bank to your PV system, you will be able to have electricity even when the grid goes off.
+In short: if you add a battery bank to your PV system, you will be able to have electricity even when the grid goes off.
+Your system will be independent of grid fluctuations.

-This first battery model was known as a voltaic cell and represents generally a value close to 2 volts.
+This first battery model was known as a voltaic cell and generally represents a value close to 2 volts.
 It is possible to achieve higher voltages by combining several cells together and summing up their voltage – that is how a battery pack is created.
+Generally, with 3, 6 or 12 cells it is possible to obtain battery packs of 6 volts, 12 volts and 24 volts respectively [2].

 Once the radiation from the sunlight hits solar panels, photons release electrons.
 This makes DC current flow through solar cells.
 These electrons are then collected by the bus bars in the panels and sent through electrical wires into the charge controller.